Nikki Haley wants to be the GOP's Trump alternative. Ron DeSantis and others are trying to stop her

 While DeSantis has struggled in recent months, Haley has been rising with donors and voters thanks in part to strong debate performances and the campaign's increased focus on foreign policy after Hamas' Oct.
 7 attack on Israel.
 In many ways, Haley presents exactly what key Republican donors say they are seeking: an experienced conservative leader and foreign policy hawk whose profile as a woman of color — she is the daughter of Indian immigrants — could help the GOP broaden its appeal in the general election against Democratic President Joe Biden.

-But just six weeks before Iowa's caucuses launch the GOP nomination calendar, none of the would-be Trump alternatives has broken out.
+But just over 10 weeks before Iowa's caucuses launch the GOP nomination calendar, none of the would-be Trump alternatives has broken out.
 And his grip on the 2024 nomination is as strong as ever.

 "There was a lot of donor support for Ron DeSantis at the start, but I think many donors today have stayed on the sidelines because either they fear retribution from Trump or they believe that Trump is inevitable," said Marc Short, a longtime senior adviser to former Vice President Mike Pence, who ended his presidential campaign on Saturday.

-Note: This story has been corrected to reflect that the Iowa caucuses are just over 10 weeks away, not six weeks.